 + There is little in the way of customer support from staff

-When reaching a website, usually from a search, or through social media lead generation, visitors are looking for a clear path to progress through the site.
+When reaching a website, usually from a search, or through the social media management company, visitors are looking for a clear path to progress through the site.
 This journey should lead them from the general to those products (or services) of specific interest.
-Yet, many web presences don’t achieve this flow.
+Yet, many web presences don't achieve this flow.

 In terms of a specific product, visitors often arrive at a generic homepage.
 Like a physical store, poor website signage can hamper them from finding what they are looking for; leading to a decision to try elsewhere.
 A solution to this problem is to craft a series of individual landing pages.
 These focus on the product - or range - that the search has indicated is of specific interest.
 Visitors are much more likely to make that purchase!

 A lack of customer support is frustrating, whether in real-life or on-line.
 A simple device, such as a chatbox facility, can be invaluable.
 But only if it equates to that in-store experience of walking up to a sales assistant and engaging them in conversation.
 Waiting hours - or days - for an online response is unlikely to impress!